Financial Hardship Q&A's

 -

-Why would my lender not agree to a financial hardship arrangement?
+Why happens to my credit report if my lender or I don't agree to a financial hardship arrangement?

 -

-Who can see that I have been in financial hardship?
+Who can see that I have a financial hardship arrangement?

-A bank, credit union or licensed finance company may be able to see whether you have been in an arrangement – but they must always have a valid reason to check your credit report.
-If you use a broker to help you find a loan and give them consent to check your credit report, they will also see whether you have been in a financial hardship arrangement.
+If you use a broker to help you find a loan and give them consent to check your credit report, they will also see whether you have had a financial hardship arrangement in the last 12 months.

-What’s more, information about financial hardship arrangements only stays on your credit report for 12 months after the arrangement has finished.
-Therefore, if you apply for credit during that period, your credit report may prompt a potential lender to ask a few more questions to find out whether you are still experiencing hardship and if you can afford the new loan or credit.
+Information about financial hardship arrangements only stays on your credit report for 12 months.
+If you apply for credit inside that period, your credit report may prompt a lender to ask a few more questions to understand whether you are still experiencing financial hardship and if you can afford the loan.

 -